jooonathann/clone-youtube/README.md

 # youtube-clone

-Full Stack course by NeetCode building a youtube clone
+Full Stack Development course by NeetCode building a youtube clone

 ## The server was made with